Comparative Analysis of Women's Issues: Toward a Contextualized Methodology

 Global Critical Race Feminism is the first anthology to focus explicitly on the legal rights of women of color around the world.
 Containing nearly thirty essays, the book addresses such topical themes as responses to white feminism; the flashpoint issue of female genital mutilation; the intersections of international law with U.S. law; "Third World" women in the "First World;" violence against women; and the global workplace.

 New York University Press

 Sedillo Lopez, Antoinette M..
 "Comparative Analysis of Women's Issues: Toward a Contextualized Methodology."
-Global Critical Race Feminism: An International Reader (2000). https://digitalrepository.unm.edu/law_facbookdisplay/94
+Global Critical Race Feminism: An International Reader (2000): 451 pages. https://digitalrepository.unm.edu/law_facbookdisplay/94